frkatona/ThermalImageFitter/README.md

   - [ ] exponential seems to fit nicely, but I think to think about the physical implications more and understand both the fit equation and the error propagation
 - [x] remove the "cooling" profile from the main figure
   - [x] make cooling profiles figures similar to the heating profiles
+- [ ] simplify the time extraction so the user doesn't have to manually enter the start time (maybe include a "laser time before first image" variable and subtract that from the first image's time to get the start time?)
 - [ ] see if Ben's gaussian combo fit results in less error (I wonder if it was necessary because of the more uniform power profile from the collimator...though wouldn't using one gaussian for a gaussian beam and another for the gaussian heat spread would be more intuitive?)
 - [ ] polish formatting (font/size, titles, grids, labels, positions, point size, fit equations)